DerrickFeiWang/Using-Neo4j-to-Analyze-Object-Dependencies-and-Data-Flow/README.md

 1.1 Create a view in the database that you want to investigate object dependencies using the following SQL query:

 When you create an object using sql script, SQL Server capture the query string and store the object dependencies in system views.
-We can query the system views to get the object dependency information using the following sql scru=ipt.
+We can query the system views to get the object dependency information using the following sql script.

 ![create view in sql for object dependencies](https://user-images.githubusercontent.com/44976640/48359070-ca986000-e661-11e8-988d-a767b60b862c.JPG)